Gryffe Reservoirs: History

 The Gryffe Reservoirs were constructed following an Act of Parliament in 1866 to improve the drinking water supply for the town of Greenock and its environs, the impetus for this was a typhus epidemic in 1864 that had resulted in the deaths of thousands of people in Greenock.
 Construction of the Gryffe Reservoir was completed in 1872 and it is still primarily used to provide Greenock with drinking water.
 The water is conveyed to Greenock in a tunnel, the route of which is marked with air shafts, which ends at the Whinhill Water Treatment Works.
 The reservoirs were originally run by the Greenock Water Trust but are now owned and managed by Scottish Water.

 Fishing

-There is a fishery at the lower of the two reservoirs.
+There are fisheries on both reservoirs.
+One the lower reservoir, Gryfe No2.
 Fishing is only allowed from the bank and the water is stocked with farmed brown trout which are larger than the wild brown trout which can also be found in the loch.
+On the upper reservoir, Gryfe No1, fishing is controlled by the Dunrod Angling Club.
+The water has a head of natural brown trout which is occasionally supplemented by stocking.